catslanderer/Aspect-Ratio-Detector/README.md

 From: [src/less/App.less](https://github.com/ChristopherJFoster/Aspect-Ratio-Detector/blob/master/src/less/App.less)

 `vw`, if you're not familiar, is a [CSS viewport unit](https://developer.mozilla.org/en-US/docs/Web/CSS/length) corresponding to 1% of the width of the viewport.
-100vw, therefore, sets the width to 100% of the width of the viewport, while 130vw sets the height to 130% of the width of the viewport.
+100vw, therefore, sets the width of an element to 100% of the width of the viewport, while 130vw sets the height to 130% of the width of the viewport.
 Together, these style the App container component to have (roughly) a 3/4 AR that is as large as possible based on the viewport width (true 3/4 would have a height of 133.333...vw.
 I rounded to 130 to make it easier to distribute the available space to the subcomponents and to avoid the inexact rendering I discovered to be a result of a repeating decimal).

 ![Viewport aspect ratio: < 3/4](src/assets/images/less_than_3x4.png)